Amin-MAG/My-Notes/Linux/Systemctl.md

 ## Resources

-Most of the article is from this link bellow.
+Most of the article is from this link below.

 [How To Add Your Own Services to systemd For Easier Management](https://www.cloudsavvyit.com/3092/how-to-add-your-own-services-to-systemd-for-easier-management/)